South Bay Plastic Surgeons

 Implant sizes are measured in cubic centimeters, or cc, rather than bra cup sizes, which can be inconsistent.
 You probably have a size in mind that you’d like to achieve, but it’s important to remember that sizes can look a lot different on 2 different women, depending on how much breast tissue they already have.
 We’ll measure you and make a recommendation that meets your goals.
 You can also schedule a consultation with our specialist, and we’ll use our VECTRA® 3-D imaging system to see how you could look with different size and shape options.

-Implant Material: Silicone vs. Saline
+Breast Implant Material Options: Silicone vs. Saline

 Our surgeons are skilled in performing breast augmentation using either saline or silicone breast implants.
 Your surgeon will talk with you in more detail about the benefits of each implant type so you can make an informed choice based on your priorities.
 Here’s a look at the advantages of each: